 Building your artistic confidence seems so difficult, doesn’t it?
 However, having confidence in your abilities is crucial to getting your work seen, heard, requested, and purchased.

 But let’s just start at the beginning.
-How does one build confidence before the feel ready to blast the world with their talents?
+How do you build confidence before you feel ready to blast the world with your talents?
 It’s really not that hard.
 You build confidence doing what you love to do, refining your skill, sharing your knowledge with others, bringing like-minded souls into your circle, setting and completing small goals, and sharing your work with supportive people.
 Confidence is as confidence does.
 The more you become comfortable at being confident, the more you will give yourself permission to be confident.
 As you grow in your confidence you will be able to set high goals, take more creative risks, and promote your work to more people.